ray-project/ray/doc/source/serve/model_composition.md

 You can call deployment methods from within other deployments using the [ServeHandle](serve-key-concepts-query-deployment).
 This lets you divide your application's steps (such as preprocessing, model inference, and post-processing) into independent deployments that can be independently scaled and configured.

-To use the ServeHandle, use {mod}`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to a deployment.
+To use the `ServeHandle`, use {mod}`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to a deployment.
 These requests can be ordinary Python args and kwargs that are passed directly to the method.
-This returns a Ray `ObjectRef` whose result can be waited for or retrieved using `await` or `ray.get`.
+This method call returns a Ray `ObjectRef` whose result can be waited for or retrieved using `await` or `ray.get`.

 (serve-model-composition-serve-handles)=
 ### Model Composition Example